-Auto Channel Enabling this feature automatically selects the channel that Selection: will provide the best wireless performance.
+Auto Channel Enabling this feature automatically selects the channel Selection: that will provide the best wireless performance.
 This feature is not supported in Wireless Client mode.

-Channel: The channel used will be displayed, and matches the AP that the
+Channel: The channel used will be displayed, and matches

-DAP-2360 is connected to when set to Wireless Client mode.
+the AP that the DAP-1353 is connected to when set

-Channel Width: Use the drop-down menu to choose 20 MHz or Auto 20/40 MHz.
+to Wireless Client mode.

-Site Survey: Click on the Scan button to search for available wireless networks.
+Channel Width: Use the pull-down menu to choose 20 MHz or Auto

-then click on the available network that you want to connect with.
+20/40 MHz.

-Use the drop-down menu to choose Open System or
+Site Survey: Click on the Scan button to search for available wireless networks, then click on the available network that you want to connect with.

-WPA-Personal.
+Authentication: Use the pull-down menu to choose Open System or WPA-Personal.